By Mae Dorado (TCC 2017 guest blogger, Online LTEC Master Student)

 She went on to explain in her web design, as captured on the left, that it should include “aesthetically pleasing, clear and engaging images to most effectively engage users.”
 Her target audience included K-12 and home educators, and I was impressed by her display of primary tools used, such as wix.com, Pow Toon, Shutterstock and Google to mention a few.

 In covering her site content, it should be “self-evident, obvious, and self-explanatory to users.”
 She included information about the different learning styles, learning style assessment, and specific teaching strategies for each learning style.

 Her analysis of her usability results helped her to identify and prioritize problems and issues and how to fix the problems.

 Jennifer was extremely helpful to learn from.
-As a new Masters Student, it is challenging to decide which direction I want to take for my own Masters project; however, Jennifer’s presentation simplified the process and gave students wonderful ideals to help with their project focus.
+As a new Masters Student, it is challenging to decide which direction I want to take for my own Master’s project.
+However, Jennifer’s presentation simplified the process and gave students wonderful ideas to help with their project focus.
 It truly was a worthwhile experience to attend especially if a student considers a usability study.